The Lazy Patient’s Guide to ACDF Surgery Recovery

 Your physical therapist will guide you through exercises tailored to your needs:

-• Range of Motion Exercises: Improve flexibility and movement.
+• Range of Motion Exercises: These improve flexibility and movement.

 • Strengthening Exercises: Focus on strengthening supporting muscles.